MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 NB!
 Remember to activate the ```env``` first (by running ```source ./env/bin/activate```)

 ## Results
-The following presents three models which have been fine-tuned based on the base version of [mBERT](https://huggingface.co/bert-base-multilingual-cased), [XLM-RoBERTa](https://huggingface.co/xlm-roberta-base), and  [mDeBERTa V3](https://huggingface.co/microsoft/mdeberta-v3-base).
-The sections include a description of the hyperparameters for the fine-tuning, results during training and an evaluation of the models on the test set.
+The following presents three models which have been finetuned based on the base versions of [mBERT](https://huggingface.co/bert-base-multilingual-cased), [XLM-RoBERTa](https://huggingface.co/xlm-roberta-base), and  [mDeBERTa V3](https://huggingface.co/microsoft/mdeberta-v3-base).
+The sections include a description of the hyperparameters for the finetuning, results during training and an evaluation of the models on the test set.

 ### ```(P1)``` Training Hyperparameters
 All models are trained with the parameters: